polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/smart-contract.md

 After testing the default contract, you are ready to compile this project to WebAssmebly.

-To build the WebAssmeby for this smart contract:
+To build the WebAssebly for this smart contract:

 1. Open a terminal shell on your computer, if needed.